mmuratarat/mmuratarat.github.io/_pages/faq.md

 86. What are the data augmentation techniques for text?
 86. Why is data augmentation classified as a type of regularization?
 87. Why using probability estimates and non-thresholded decision values give different AUC values?
+88. What is Minkowski distance?
+How is it related to Manhattan distance and Euclidean distance
+89. How to cluster only categorical data with K-means?
+90. What is K-medoids algorithm?
+91. How to choose number of clusters in clustering analysis?
+92. How to select a clustering method?

 [SQL](#SQL)